gdiaz384/py3TranslateLLM/README.md

     - `Romanian` has both RUM (B) and RON (T).
 It is unclear what DeepL supports.
 The 3 letter language code of `RON` is used.
     - `Spanish` has an alias of `Castilian`.

-### Regarding .XLSX
+### Regarding Open Office XML

 - [Open Office XML](//en.wikipedia.org/wiki/Office_Open_XML) (OOXML), .xlsx, is the native format used in py3TranslateLLM to store data internally during processing and should be the most convenient way to edit translated entries and the cache directly without any unnecessary conversions that could introduce formatting bugs.
 - Here are some free and open source software ([FOSS](//en.wikipedia.org/wiki/Free_and_open-source_software)) office suits that can read and write Open Office XML and the other spreadsheet formats (.csv, .xls, .ods):
-    - Apache [OpenOffice](//www.openoffice.org).
-[License](//www.openoffice.org/license.html) and [source](//openoffice.apache.org/downloads.html).
-Note: Can read but not write to .xlsx.
     - [LibreOffice](//www.libreoffice.org).
 [License](//www.libreoffice.org/about-us/licenses) and [source](//www.libreoffice.org/download/download-libreoffice/).
     - [OnlyOffice](//www.onlyoffice.com/download-desktop.aspx) is [AGPL v3](//github.com/ONLYOFFICE/DesktopEditors/blob/master/LICENSE).
 [Source](//github.com/ONLYOFFICE/DesktopEditors).
+    - Apache [OpenOffice](//www.openoffice.org).
+[License](//www.openoffice.org/license.html) and [source](//openoffice.apache.org/downloads.html).
+Note: Can read but not write to .xlsx.
 - [OpenPyXL](//openpyxl.readthedocs.io), the library used in the core data structure for this program, follows the Open Office XML standard closely, and [will not load](//openpyxl.readthedocs.io/en/stable/tutorial.html#errors-loading-workbooks) documents that do not follow the same standard closely.
     - In other words, Microsoft Office will probably not work.
 If using Microsoft Excel, then export as .ods, .xls, or .csv instead.
 For Excel .csv files, specify the option...
 TODO: this part.
-- See Microsoft's [documentation](https://learn.microsoft.com/en-us/openspecs/office_standards/ms-xlsx/2c5dee00-eff2-4b22-92b6-0738acd4475e) for why their software does not work correctly.
+    - See Microsoft's [documentation](//learn.microsoft.com/en-us/openspecs/office_standards/ms-xlsx/2c5dee00-eff2-4b22-92b6-0738acd4475e) for why their software does not work correctly.

 ### Text Encoding and py3TranslateLLM:

 - Read the [Text Encoding](//github.com/gdiaz384/py3TranslateLLM/wiki/Text-Encoding) wiki entry.
     - After reading the above wiki entry, the rest of this section should make more sense.
 - Tip: Use `py3TranslateLLM.ini` to specify the encoding for text files used with `py3TranslateLLM.py`.
-- For compatability reasons, everything gets converted to binary strings for stdout which can result in the console sometimes showing utf-8 hexadecimal (hex) encoded unicode characters, like `\xe3\x82\xaf\xe3\x83\xad\xe3\x82\xa8`, especially with `debug` enabled.
+- For compatability reasons, data gets converted to binary strings for stdout which can result in the console sometimes showing utf-8 hexadecimal (hex) encoded unicode characters, like `\xe3\x82\xaf\xe3\x83\xad\xe3\x82\xa8`, especially with `debug` enabled.
 To convert them back to non-ascii chararacters, like `クロエ`, dump them into a hex to unicode converter.
     - Example: [www.coderstool.com/unicode-text-converter](//www.coderstool.com/unicode-text-converter)
+    - Example: If the local console or Python IDE supports utf-8, then it can also be displayed properly after decoding the string in Python:
+        - Start a command prompt or terminal.
+        - `python`
+        - `string=b'\xe3\x82\xaf\xe3\x83\xad\xe3\x82\xa8'`
+        - `string.decode('utf-8')`
+        - ctrl + z
 - Some character encodings cannot be converted to other encodings.
 When such errors occur, use the following error handling options:
     - [docs.python.org/3.7/library/codecs.html#error-handlers](//docs.python.org/3.7/library/codecs.html#error-handlers), and [More Examples](//www.w3schools.com/python/ref_string_encode.asp) -> Run example.
     - The default error handler for input files is `strict` which means 'crash the program if the encoding specified does not match the file perfectly'.